Relieving Blood Shortages in Buffalo

 Roughly 70 people walked through ConnectLife’s doors to donate.
 Not to mention, WeLoveU volunteers traveled from Syracuse and Rochester to join.
 Outside the blood center, there was face painting for children, families enjoying food and even dancing.

 The event concluded with ConnectLife presenting the WeLoveU Foundation a Certificate of Appreciation for their life-saving efforts.
-Through the donors’ collective efforts, approximately 117 lives can be saved through their donations.
+Through the donors’ collective efforts in Buffalo, approximately 117 lives can be saved through their donations.